Receiving Feedback – Get A Second Opinion

 It’s important to know how you come across, your reputation, and your wins and losses at work.
 Having this information allows you to manage your reputation and in turn, your career.

-Receiving feedback criteria three: You must trust them and their motives, in relation to your well-being.
+- You must trust your core team and their motives, in relation to your well-being.

-Receiving feedback criteria four: You must be open to rather than dismissive of core team members’ feedback.
+- You must be open to core team members’ feedback.

 It’s easy to dismiss feedback that’s hard to hear.
-And the feedback might just be that person’s opinion.
+The feedback you receive might just be that person’s opinion.
 But people talk.
 And one person’s experience of you can impact your career greatly.
 Manage your career assertively and powerfully by knowing your reputation.
 Find out the impressions you create.
 Then you can make decisions about changes you will and won’t make.